grafana/loki/docs/sources/api/_index.md

 `/ingester/prepare_shutdown` will prepare the ingester to release resources on the next SIGTERM, where releasing resources means flushing data and unregistering from the ring.
-This endpoint supersede any YAML configurations and isn't necessary if the ingester is already configured to unregister from the ring or to flush on shutdown.
+This endpoint supersedes any YAML configurations and isn't necessary if the ingester is already configured to unregister from the ring or to flush on shutdown.

 ## Flush in-memory chunks and shut down